aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 When [I recently switched my main phone from an iPhone to one running LineageOS](/2018/07/16/changes/) and [asked them](https://twitter.com/aral/status/1014430133837582338) for an [Android application package](https://en.wikipedia.org/wiki/Android_application_package) (APK) – as I didn’t want to use the Google Play store – they responded immediately[^2] and sent it to me.[^3] In addition to iOS, macOS, and Android, Encrypt.me is also available on Windows.

-{{< figure src="Encrypt.me.jpg" alt="The interface for Encrypt.me, with a blue background, a WiFi symbol and text that reads: “Connecte to bean&amp;leaf, an untrusted Wi-Fi network, and secured with Encrypt.me.
+{{< figure class="half-width-flush-right" src="encryptme.jpg" alt="The interface for Encrypt.me, with a blue background, a WiFi symbol and text that reads: “Connecte to bean&amp;leaf, an untrusted Wi-Fi network, and secured with Encrypt.me.
 There is also switch control that reads Encrypted and three icons at the bottom of the screen for choosing server locations (a pin icon), network settings (a lock icon), and account settings (a gear icon)." caption="Encrypt.me: a beautiful VPN experience." >}}

 ### On usability